-Although administrators have more VM backup and restoration options than in traditional environments, there are still issues.
+Although administrators have more VM backup and restoration options than in traditional environments, there are

 "Your SQL database is running in a VM, and you've backed up the VM," said Greg Schulz, founder and senior analyst at the StorageIO Group, an IT infrastructure technology analyst and consulting firm in Stillwater, Minn.